warpas/juggernaut-project/README.md

         - add a query for all calendars from Google Calendar if possible
     - streamline public interfaces
     - add tests
+    - specify the shape of v1.0

+5. After v1.0

-    - specify the shape of v1.0 and move to Github issues after that point
+    - move to Github issues after this point
+    - add the weekly summary entry for "Work" calendar

 4. Nice to have, but not necessary

     - add the ability to change calendar entry color
     - add the ability to specify Toggl workspaces

-5. After 1.0

-    - add the weekly summary entry for "Work" calendar